Raghuraj Pratap Singh

-Kunwar Raghuraj Pratap Singh (born 31 October 1969), popularly known as Raja Bhaiya, is an Indian politician.
-He is an MLA in the 18th Uttar Pradesh Assembly from his native local assembly constituency Kunda on Jansatta Dal (Loktantrik) ticket.
+Raghuraj Pratap Singh, (born 31 October 1969), commonly known as Raja Bhaiya, is an Indian politician, currently serving as a Member of Legislative Assembly (MLA) in the 18th Uttar Pradesh Assembly, representing the Kunda assembly constituency of Pratapgarh.
+He has been elected as an MLA for the seventh consecutive time since 1993 from the same constituency.
+In 2018, he founded and became the national president of Jansatta Dal Loktantrik party.
+Singh has held various Cabinet Minister positions in the Government of Uttar Pradesh of both Samajwadi Party and Bharatiya Janata Party administrations.

-On 16 November 2018, Singh announced he is forming his own party, the Jansatta Dal Loktantrik.

 Early life and education

-Raja Bhaiya was born on 31 October 1969 in Kolkata, West Bengal.
-His father is Uday Pratap Singh and hails from the royal Bhadri (estate) of Oudh.
-His grandfather Bajrang Bahadur Singh was the founder vice-chancellor of Pant Nagar Agriculture University and later the second governor of Himachal Pradesh state.
+Raja Bhaiya was born on 31 October 1969 in Calcutta (now Kolkata), West Bengal in a Rajput family.
+His father is Uday Pratap Singh and hails from the Bhadri (estate) of Oudh.
+His mother is Manjul Raje, daughter of last ruling Maharaja Radha Charan Singh of Samthar State and sister of six-term MLA Ranjeet Singh Judeo.
+His grandfather, Bajrang Bahadur Singh, served as the first vice-chancellor of Pant Nagar Agriculture University and subsequently as the second Lieutenant Governor of Himachal Pradesh state.
 Raghuraj was the first in his family to enter politics; his father is largely a recluse.

-Bajrang Bahadur Singh had no child, so he adopted his nephew Uday Pratap Singh as his son.
+Bajrang Bahadur Singh had no son, so he adopted his nephew Uday Pratap Singh as his son.

-Raghuraj Singh graduated from University of Lucknow in 1989.
+He graduated from University of Lucknow in 1989.
 He married Bhanvi Kumari Singh on 15 February 1995, with whom he has two sons and two daughters.
-Singh is an agriculturalist by profession.
+As per his election affidavit, Singh is an agriculturalist by profession.

-Notable election results

-2007 Uttar Pradesh election results
+Political career

 In the 2007 Uttar Pradesh Legislative Assembly election, he was overwhelmingly elected from Kunda with a margin of nearly half the votes cast over Shiv Prakash Mishra of the Bahujan Samaj Party.
 He had stood as an Independent.

 He also wields considerable influence over five assembly constituencies in the Pratapgarh region, as well as some in neighbouring Bihar.
-In election rallies in this region where he is present, the actual candidate may never speak or even be mentioned in his speech; "they are all shadows.
-Raja Bhaiya, alone, is the substance."
+In election rallies in this region where he is present, the actual candidate may never speak or even be mentioned in his speech.
 After the 2007 elections, when Mayawati swept to power with a majority, Raghuraj again came under the police radar.

-2017 Uttar Pradesh election results

 In the 2017 Assembly election, Raghuraj Pratap Singh defeated his opponent Janki Sharan from the Bhartiya Janata Party by a huge margin of 103,647 votes and acquired 136,597 votes in total.
+In November 2018, Singh launched his own party, the Jansatta Dal Loktantrik.